 India’s capital city New Delhi; Weather, Population and Map

 New Delhi is a giant leafy suburb; trees and canopies of green everywhere you look.
-It’s very clean city; there is no trace of trash on any part of the street and the sign posts are big and distinct.
-A sense of colossal amount of order and precision in the planning of the city.
+It’s a very clean city; there is no trace of trash on any part of the street and the signposts are big and distinct.
+A sense of the colossal amount of order and precision in the planning of the city.
 I felt like I was touring a modern jungle; I’d never imagined that India would be this green.
 Luscious, thick and immensely densely populated.
 The population of the city was 16.8 million people.
 When I first came to Asia, I could understand the pressure that the people wholly felt; the rampant masses bustling around the busy city.
 I could understand the need for competition to have better qualifications than others with a greater goal of securing a better life.

 Indian architecture looks largely like temples which are large and spacious.
-These parliamentary blocks are the areas in the capital where political land would converge to hear about to citizen’s problems.
+These parliamentary blocks are the areas in the capital where political land would converge to hear about citizen’s problems.
 My sister, Imani, seemed to be controlled by the back seat of cars like a robot because every time a car would start moving, she would fall asleep instantly.
 My mother, as every mother is, loved to take pictures, having a fascination with selfies.
 Possibly stemming from the fact that they come from an older generation and selfies are new to them thus she would “click the camera” (as Indians would say) of her Samsung S9 everywhere.

 This is the first place that we got to that I started to sweat.
 New Delhi’s humidity was insane.
 The heat overcame us all thus began to head back to the taxi.
-It was merely 10:30am and the heat had already begun to kick in.
+It was merely 10:30 am and the heat had already begun to kick in.
 I finally understood why there was air conditioning in every part of India.
 I sweat in parts of me that I had never thought that I could sweat, like my ears.
 My body had become a broken tap and the sweat was the water pouring out of my skin unapologetically and uncontrollably.
 The humidity was unbearable at this point.
 My face and the faces of the rest of my family members were permanently in a scrunched position.
 The heat was inescapable.
 Old Mr. Kumar’s car ran out of air conditioning, thus made the situation much worse.
 We had to keep the windows open, leaving room for swarms of flies to roaming in and out of the taxi making the situation even worse than it was before.
 Our bodies were not used to such humidity thus felt as though we were going to die.
-Despite he fact that it was the monsoon, I would’ve thought that New Delhi would be much cooler, but this wasn’t the case.
-I could only think what it would be like in the hot season?
-We each guzzled down the water and juice that was in the taxi hoping that this would make the situation better but it didn’t.
+Even though it was the monsoon, I would’ve thought that New Delhi would be much cooler, but this wasn’t the case.
+I could only think about what it would be like in the hot season.
+We each guzzled down the water and juice that was in the taxi hoping that this would make the situation better, it didn’t.
 I noticed how people walked around with little towels whipping themselves clean of the sweat that stuck to their bodies.
-I wasn’t just drenched in sweat but I had become the sweat that plagued us all.
+I wasn’t just drenched in sweat, but I had become the sweat that plagued us all.

 The next stop on our city tour was the old astronomical observatory named Jantar Mantar.
 It is one of the oldest astronomical sites in India consisting of 13 instruments.
 It was made in the 18th century.
-This was a red and white colluded astronomical observatory that early astrophysicists would gather together to try solve the mysteries of time of day.
-It was used to observe the constellations and come up with Indian calendar.
+This was a red and white colluded astronomical observatory that early astrophysicists would gather to try to solve the mysteries of time of day.
+It was used to observe the constellations and come up with the Indian calendar.
 Only the best would gather in this area and work endlessly to make a difference and discovery.
 The monuments there were shaped in diverse and interesting shapes.
-The first, a red looking coliseum with large windows gaping inside to show sticks that were aligned together to the center known as the Rama Yantra.
-Another, the Samrat Yantra, a large tower which was filled with stairs shaped like a right angled triangle.
+The first, a red-looking coliseum with large windows gaping inside to show sticks that were aligned together to the center known as the Rama Yantra.
+Another, the Samrat Yantra, a large tower which was filled with stairs shaped like a right-angled triangle.
 There were large windows inside the structure that seemed to the eye illogical but were the home for fascinating figures.
 It felt like I was in the middle of an architect’s daydream.
 The stairs leaped up, almost to the sky.
 The Jayaprakash Yantra that looks like a lotus with numerous stairs around the middle and the sides, it was curved like a corner.
-The rest were the symmetry and shapes were obscure.
+The rests were the symmetry and shapes were obscure.

 We asked Mr. Kumar to take us to find a shop that sold Indian clothing.
 The shop we found was beautifully decorated with various items from saris to T-shirts to Indian outfits.
-There were fabrics, colours and textures from all over the country.
+There were fabrics, colors, and textures from all over the country.
 Each guest got an assigned helper, mine was known as Vishal.
 He couldn’t pronounce “Mwende” thus called me “Monica!”
 I tried on a sari and a few outfits but I knew it would be a waste to buy them because I wouldn’t wear them back home in Kenya.
-My sister on the hand bought a sari and my mother bought a dress for herself.
+My sister, on the other hand, bought a sari and my mother bought a dress for herself.
 We then went to get some lunch at a local Indian restaurant where we ordered Chicken Butter along with naan.
-It was delicious but the helpings were ever so large and we struggled to finish the food.
+It was delicious but the helpings were ever so large, and we struggled to finish the food.
 Servings of food in India were made very large, it was too much for a single person to eat.